Modifying your program

 • Understand your motivations to transfer out of Science

-• Review admission requirements for your chosen Faculty and program
+• Review admission requirements for your chosen faculty and program.

-Form to submit Complete Faculty Transfer form.
+Form Faculty Transfer form.

-Look for instructions on the web, whether by faculty or program.
-More details can be found on the transfer pages for Health, Arts, Engineering, Environment, and Math respectively.
+Additional transfer details can be found on the transfer pages for Health, Arts, Engineering, Environment, and Math respectively.

-Additional notes A decision will be made once your current term grades are available.
+Decision notes A decision will be made once your current term grades are available.
 You will then be notified of the decision and can proceed, if approved, to choose your courses during your enrolment appointment.

 Back to top